machikania/phyllosoma/RP2350LCD147/README.md

 GP29 I/O bit14 / button6 (FIRE) / ADC3
 ```
 ## Using Keyboard
 The phyllosoma_kb.uf2 firmware supports using USB keyboard.
-Connect the USB keyboard to micro C socket of RP2350-LCD-1.47-A through an USB-OTG cable with power port.
+Connect the USB keyboard to Type-C socket of RP2350-LCD-1.47-A through an USB-OTG cable with power port.

 ## Using arrow keys for button function
 The four arrow keys and S/F keys of keyboard emulate button functions of MachiKania.
 To change the assignment (which keys are used for which button), edit MACHIKAP.INI (EMULATEBUTTONxx=yyy etc).